Kethen/samsung-exynos8890-ubuntu-touch/README.md

 - audio routing on focal https://gitlab.com/ubports/development/core/packaging/pulseaudio-modules-droid/-/merge_requests/4

 ### focal TODO
-- flashlight broke despite /sys/class/leds/torch-light/brightness is available, strace seems to indicate proper registration with the fake qcom interface but then it just don't work https://github.com/AyatanaIndicators/ayatana-indicator-power/blob/main/src/flashlight.c
 - debug sensorfwd and repowerd because automatic brightness broke
-- debug usb-moded kernel lockup
 - debug tiny bar rendering with mir-android2-platform
 - test https://github.com/Halium/hybris-patches/commit/e38a45474f2e1b2ba5a6ee340fc01c7779415373

 ### Currently Known Issues
+- flashlight is currently not working on focal https://gitlab.com/ubports/development/core/packaging/ayatana-indicators/ayatana-indicator-power/-/issues/5
 - while bluebinder + 3.18 bt stack has issues, bluetooth seems to work best with the 4.2 bluetooh stack, however:
 	- full power off has to be disabled for it to play well with the uart hci, hopefully the wifi chip itself takes the power down command well
 	- hciattach can't set a macaddress at all with this chip, so the macaddress from /efs cannot be applied, while the chip has a built-in mac address